JasperFx/marten/docs/scenarios/command_handler_workflow.md

 ::: tip
-All of this functionality originated with Marten V5.4 as a way to optimize the development workflow of typical CQRS command handlers that possibly emit events to Marten
+All of this functionality originated with Marten V5.4 as a way to optimize the development workflow of typical command handlers that possibly emit events to Marten
 :::

 So you're using Marten's event sourcing functionality within some kind architecture (CQRS maybe?) where your business logic needs to emit events modeling